Project Setup

-This guide describes how you can set up your Android project to use the TomTom Navigation SDK.
+This guide describes how you can set up your Android project to use the TomTom Maps and Navigation SDK.
 After completing the guide you should have an empty Android project that works using Navigation SDK dependencies.

 Requirements and recommended tools